 Proponents of both positions are fierce in their beliefs.
-Advocates of tire gardens point out that disposing of old tires is a severe environmental problem, and that by upcycling them for use as garden planters, tire gardens are a good green solution.
+Advocates of tire gardens point out that disposing of old tires is a severe environmental problem, and since tire gardening repurposes them for use as garden planters, it is a good green solution.

 On the other side, opponents rightly point out that tires are filled with a host of chemicals and metals, some of which are known or suspected carcinogens.
 They argue that it is pure foolhardiness to grow edibles near such materials.

 To which the advocates counter that the toxic materials become free in the environment only when the tires are burned.
-Because tire gardening prevents tires from being burned, it actually helps the environment, they argue.
+They argue that because tire gardening prevents tires from being burned, it actually helps the environment.

 The Tire Problem

-There is, however, growing concern about the use of recycled tire "crumb" material in children's play areas, so additional uses for old tires are always welcome.
+There is, however, growing health concern about the use of recycled tire crumb material in children's play areas, so additional uses for old tires are always welcome.